Zhong-Lab-UCSD/HiFislides/README.md

 **surfdedup**
 (1) two arguments
-argument - 1: identifier of the surface
+argument - 1: identifier of the surface.
+A nextseq flowcell could provide four surfaces.
+This argument specify which surface would be examined.
-argument - 2: fastqs of raw reads
+argument - 2: >= 1 fastq files of raw reads
 (2) Goal: this script read raw reads from recycled flow cell and add "_N" to the identifier of each read.
 For a read whose sequence could be found N times on the surface, its identifier would be labeled with "_N".
-Only reads whose identifier contain a string matched argument 1 would be used for counting N.
+This script used only reads whose identifier contain a string matched argument 1.

 **finduniqread.pl**
-(1) 1 argument: the output fasta from surfdedup
+(1) argument - 1: the output fasta from surfdedup
-(2) Goal: this script will extract all raw reads whose identifiers labeled with a "_1".
+(2) Goal: this script will extract and print out all raw reads whose identifiers labeled with a "_1".
 In this way,  reads whose raw sequence found only once on the surface would be output.

 **getgenefromgtf.pl**
 creat bed format of gene annotation.